 CSI (Continual Service Improvement) is fast becoming one of the most important ITIL® process in today’s IT department.

 Learning to analyse your strengths and weaknesses in your services; then quickly identifying what other processes you need to call on to help make improvements is the key to quicker, easier and simpler change.
-In this article I will explain to you my 5 favourite tips for bringing about better improvements in your IT services.
+In this article I will explain to you my 5 favourite tips for bringing about better improvements in your IT services and enterprise integrations.

 1. Set your objectives and make them stick